You can use the following steps to format an FPM boot device and install new firmware from a TFTP server.

 Set up a TFTP server and copy the firmware file into the TFTP server default folder.

-Set up your network to allow traffic between the TFTP server and the MGMT1 or MGMT2 interface of one of the FIMs.
+Set up your network to allow traffic between the TFTP server and a MGMT interface of one of the FIMs.

 Start a terminal emulation program on the management computer.
 Use these settings:

 Baud Rate (bps) 9600, Data bits 8, Parity None, Stop bits 1, and Flow Control None.